Ware County, Georgia

 Ware County is a county located in the southeastern part of the U.S. state of Georgia.
 As of the 2020 census, the population was 36,251.
 The county seat and only incorporated place is Waycross.

-Ware County is part of the Waycross, Georgia Micropolitan Statistical Area.
+Ware County is part of the Waycross, Georgia micropolitan statistical area.

-By geographic area, Ware County is the largest county in Georgia.

 History

 Ware County, Georgia's 60th county, was created on December 15, 1824, by an act of the Georgia General Assembly from land that was originally part of Appling County.